OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/Overreliance.md

 **Common Examples of Vulnerability:**

 1. LLM provides inaccurate information as a response while stating it in a fashion implying it is highly authoritative.
 The overall system is designed without proper checks and balances to handle this and the information misleads the user in a way that leads to harm
-2. LLM suggests insecure or faulty code, leading to vulnerabilities when incorporated into a software system without proper human oversight.
+2. LLM suggests insecure or faulty code, leading to vulnerabilities when incorporated into a software system without proper oversight or verification.

 **How to Prevent:**